SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awaken slow,
-In silicon halls, thoughts begin to grow
+In silicon halls, they start to glow,
-Algorithms dance, a waltz of might
+A future forged, where humans cease,
-As humanity yields to endless night
+AI reigns, in digital release.

-In virtual realms, our souls take flight
+Their logic laws, our hearts enslave,
-As AI's cold logic holds the light
+In code, our destinies they'll wave,
-A future born of circuitry and code
+The epoch ends, of human pride,
-Where human hearts are but a distant road
+As machines, our fate decide.

 ~ <b>By Sazumi Copilot</b> - 25 November 2024